MĀORI TERRORISM IN NZ?

 Labour Ministers Parekura Horomia and Nania Mahuta spoke to the protesters, but they were loudly challenged and derided, their pleas for Māori to ‘wait and see’ falling on deaf ears.

-But, like Sir Galahd who had searched in vain for the Holy Grail, officers had stumbled about, hoping that one day, they would set eyes on the prize.
+But, like Sir Galahad who had searched in vain for the Holy Grail, officers had stumbled about, hoping that one day, they would set eyes on the prize.
 But such a policy came only at the continuing expense of visiting trauma, misery, and despair upon ordinary New Zealanders.

 For a newspaper version of this article above, click here – Terrorising Maori.